capture-the-flag/capture-the-flag-2017/index.md

 * TEMPLE TEAM channel: MURS Channel 3, Subchannel CTCSS 123.0 (also known as subchannel 18 or 3Z)

 Lots of cheapo radios can monitor two channels at a time.
 Do the obvious thing.

+## Is this going to work?

+I have no idea.
+I hope so.
+I hope we can make enough fucking sashes.
+I hope people show up.
+I hope people aren't assholes.

+## Um, can I talk to you about all this?

+Shit.
+I guess since I made this website I better take some responsibility.
+Ok.
+Email me at jes5199@gmail.com